sferencik/SinCity/README.md

 daily trigger rather than a VCS one.

 In all these cases, change grouping is desirable and positive - until someone breaks the build.
 When that happens (which is hopefully rare), you typically *do* want to build each suspect change individually.
-The plugin assumes that this is possible.
+The plugin assumes that this is possible (i.e. the culprit-finding builds are possible and not prohibitively expensive).

 ## Mechanics: how it works

-When a build fails in a build configuration with the SinCity feature enabled, and if that build covers multiple changes, the plugin triggers builds corresponding to the intermediate changes.
+When a build fails in a build configuration with the SinCity feature enabled, then if that build covers multiple changes, the plugin triggers builds corresponding to the intermediate changes.

 In the plugin settings, you can specify in more detail what counts as a build failure.
-See more in Configuration.
+See 'Configuration' below.

 As of September 2015, SinCity does not perform a binary search.
 (For that, see the slightly different [Bisect plugin](https://github.com/tkirill/tc-bisect).)
 Instead, all the builds are queued at the same time.
 In a sense, binary